Measurement of the $CP$ asymmetry in $D^0\to\pi^+\pi^-\pi^0$ decays at Belle II

-To simulate \DzTopipipiz decays, we employ a Dalitz distribution model based on an amplitude analysis performed by the \babar collaboration \cite{BaBarAmplitude}.
+To simulate \DzTopipipiz decays, we employ a Dalitz distribution model based on an amplitude analysis performed by the \babar Collaboration \cite{BaBarAmplitude}.
 Additionally, we scale signal and background components to better match the data distributions.
-Data--\acs*{MC} differences for signal and charm backgrounds are of order \(10\%\) and arise mainly from incorrect fragmentation modeling in the event generator.
+Data-MC differences for signal and charm backgrounds are of order \(10\%\) and arise mainly from incorrect fragmentation modeling in the event generator.
 For backgrounds due to random combinations of final-state particles, discrepancies are of order \(1\%\).
 The rescaling effectively reduces the largest differences to a few percent.
-We use the \bii analysis software framework \cite{basf2,basf2-zenodo} to process the data and \ac{MC} samples.
+After the rescaling, the simulated distributions of the invariant masses and the Dalitz plot variables agree with those found on data.
+We use the \bii analysis software framework \cite{basf2,basf2-zenodo} to process the data and MC samples.